 By form of government, Switzerland is a confederation consisting of 26 cantons, sovereign subjects.
 The cantons enjoy broad financial and tax autonomy.
 In particular, tax rates for legal entities vary greatly, averaging 16.5%.
 If you choose the wrong canton for your business, corporate tax can reach 40%.
 However, you can choose cantons with a favorable tax environment (12% income tax).

 Note!
-The most profitable option for registering a company today is the canton of Zug.
-The worst option is Neuchâtel, which has earned the reputation of “tax hell” in the business environment.
-The canton of Zurich deserves special attention, which, despite the average tax rates in Switzerland, is popular due to the high concentration of financial institutions and offices of eminent foreign companies.
+The most advantageous option for company registration today is the canton of Zug.
+The worst option is Neuchâtel, which has earned in the business community the reputation of a “tax hell.”
+Special attention should be given to the canton of Zurich, which, despite having tax rates that are average for Switzerland, enjoys popularity due to the high concentration of financial institutions and offices of well-known foreign companies.

 Important!
 Taxation of legal entities in Switzerland is carried out at: a) federal, b) cantonal, c) municipal level.
 Federal taxes are the same for everyone, but at the local level, taxation regimes vary.
 Tax rates (including income tax and income tax) vary significantly not only by canton, but also within the canton by geminde (communities), of which there are about 2200 in total in the country.
 Municipal taxes on geminde go to the treasury of the locality.